ek822/UpKnight/README.md

 ![image](https://user-images.githubusercontent.com/56704620/167319137-d3b22e6d-85fd-43d6-90e1-664360262baf.png)

 ## Inspiration
 💫Learning to gain a better understanding of integrity, as part of the principles of the CIA Triad that is essential to any cybersecurity infrastructure.
-As well as Hashing Algorithms to encypt and secure senstive data when
+As well as Hashing Algorithms to encypt and secure senstive data

 ## Future Additions
 Ability for user to select the type of Hash they want to use